-Having the decision makers there is a huge advantage and can really speed up your project, however.
+Having the decision-makers there is a huge advantage and can really speed up your project, however.
 So follow up to make sure the people you need to be there understand the value of this particular meeting.

 4. Use The Right Tools

 Technology can help your meeting in several ways, not least because it allows you to capture the outcome of the meeting live.
-In the same spirit of organization, get any materials or technologies that you need.
+In the same spirit of the organization, get any materials or technologies that you need.
 Have all these prepared in advance and make sure they are in the room at the right time.

 5. Allow Anonymous Feedback

-In workshops you sometimes want to get lots of ideas discussed in a short period of time, and it’s easy for participants to feel they could be judged on their contributions.
+In workshops, you sometimes want to get lots of ideas discussed in a short period of time, and it’s easy for participants to feel they could be judged on their contributions.
 One way to avoid this is to let people comment anonymously.
 Use sticky notes or notecards – everyone writes their comment or question on a sticky note and you collect them and read them out.
 While you might recognize their handwriting, it’s often a more comfortable way for shy members of the team to fully contribute to the larger group.
 You do want to elicit feedback from your whole team, not just the outspoken members.

 6. Share Minutes

 When the workshop or meeting is over, send out the minutes.
 Minutes document what happened in the meeting and are the official record of what was discussed.
-They list who was there, what you talked about and any actions and decisions taken.
+They list who was there, what you talked about and any actions and decisions are taken.